minio/docs/source/operations/install-deploy-manage/multi-site-replication.rst

          :New Endpoint: `(required)` The new endpoint address and port to use.

+         For multi-node sites, use the URL or IP address of the load balancer, reverse proxy, or similar network control plane component which automatically routes requests to nodes in the deployment.
+         For such environments, pointing to a specific node within the deployment creates a single point of failure risk for replication.

          .. image:: /images/minio-console/console-settings-site-replication-edit-endpoint.png
             :width: 600px
             :alt: Example of the MinIO Console's Edit Replication Endpoint screen